 The most noble and most fundamental task that is imposed on all today is the unanimous and unconditional defense of life in all its stages, at all the steps of its unfolding.
 This requires individual and political commitment.
-We must denounce the rejection of the basic right to life and to physical integrity; it cries to heaven for ven-
+We must denounce the rejection of the basic right to life and to physical integrity; it cries to heaven for vengeance.
+If we do not do it, we will soon be commandeered as artisans of death.